lico27/prospie-prototype/13_evaluation/13.1_checkpoints/README.md

 # Checkpoints

 This folder (locally) contains seven pickle files: `funders_df.pkl`, `grants_df.pkl`, `areas_df.pkl` and `hierarchies_df.pkl` contain the dataframes produced by the scoring logic development notebook and have been saved as checkpoints to import the data without needing to connect to Supabase.
-The additional pairs dataframes, stored as `embed_df.pkl` and `eval_df.pkl`, are used as extra inputs to assist with evaluating the logic, whilst `eval_final_df.pkl` contains the final evaluation dataframe.
+The checkpoints of the results from the validation tests are saved as `results_df.pkl` and `results_2_df.pkl`.